Backpropagation

 # Use the optim package to define an Optimizer that will update the weights of

-# optimization algoriths.
-The first argument to the Adam constructor tells the
+# other optimization algorithm.
+The first argument to the Adam constructor

 learning_rate = lr